jackdewinter/pymarkdown/issues.md

   - 019
   - 020
   - 021
   - 022

   - 023
   - 024
   - 026
   - 036
   - 047

-## Bugs - Rules - Rounding Out Rules

-- MD022 - lists and block quotes and LRDs
-- MD022 - should line 96-104 with all of the leaf node names be added to Markdown token?
-- MD022 - what if the document had a paragraph before the first heading?

 ## Bugs - Rules - SetExt

+- MD023 with inline that includes leading spaces?
+- MD024 with whitespace, and inline differences
+- MD024 level 2 (me), level 3 (my), level 2 (me) -  should fire? is considered siblings?
 - MD041 requires metadata
   - implemented MD043 at the same time
   - implement MD025 at the same time
-- MD023 with inline that includes leading spaces?
-- MD024 with whitespace, and inline differences
-- MD024 level 2 (me), level 3 (my), level 2 (me) -  should fire? is considered siblings?

 ## Priority 2 - Like To Solve Before Initial